Syncope (medicine): Electrocardiogram

 Electrocardiogram (ECG) finds that should be looked for include signs of heart ischemia, arrhythmias, atrioventricular blocks, a long QT, a short PR, Brugada syndrome, signs of hypertrophic obstructive cardiomyopathy (HOCM), and signs of arrhythmogenic right ventricular dysplasia (ARVD/C).
 Signs of HCM include large voltages in the precordial leads, repolarization abnormalities, and a wide QRS with a slurred upstroke.
 Signs of ARVD/C include T wave inversion and epsilon waves in lead V1 to V3.

-It is estimated that from 20 to 50% of people have an abnormal ECG.
-However, while an ECG may identify conditions such as atrial fibrillation, heart block, or a new or old heart attack, it typically does not provide a definite diagnosis for the underlying cause for fainting.
+It is estimated that 20-50% of people have an abnormal ECG.
+However, while an ECG may identify conditions such as atrial fibrillation, heart block, or a new or old heart attack, it typically does not provide a definite diagnosis for the underlying cause of fainting.
 Sometimes, a Holter monitor may be used.
 This is a portable ECG device that can record the wearer's heart rhythms during daily activities over an extended period of time.
 Since fainting usually does not occur upon command, a Holter monitor can provide a better understanding of the heart's activity during fainting episodes.
 For people with more than two episodes of syncope and no diagnosis on "routine testing", an insertable cardiac monitor might be used.
 It lasts 28–36 months and is inserted just beneath the skin in the upper chest area.